Kinetically constrained models out of equilibrium: Models

 \subsection{Contact processes}

 The $\cU$-contact process (CP) is defined by the same graphical construction as the $\cU$-KCM and the same constraint as in \cref{eq:def:cx}.
 However, we set instead of \cref{eq:def:KCM}.
 That is, the constraint $c_x(\zeta(t-))=1$ is no longer required to be satisfied in order to update the configuration at site $x$ to the value $0$.
 We define the $\cU$-CP in finite volume with a boundary condition analogously to what was done for KCM in \cref{subsec:KCM}.
+We emphasise, that we use the same Poisson processes (clock rings) and uniform random variables, so that now $\cU$-KCM and $\cU$-CP for all initial conditions and parameters $q\in[0,1]$ are coupled on the same probability space.